reusablerocketry/content-old/term/companies/spacex/spacex.md

 (the [Falcon 1](term), the [Falcon 9 v1.0](term), and the
 [Falcon 9 v1.1](term)) as well as two iterations of the [Dragon](term) capsule.
-(The [upgraded Falcon 9 v1.1](term:f9ft) is an evolution of the Falcon 9 v1.1 vehicle, not a major refresh)
+(The [upgraded Falcon 9 v1.1](term:f9ft) is an evolution of the Falcon 9 v1.1 vehicle, not a major refresh).